axiros/misc_transcrypt/doc/kendo/README.md

   libs requiring a commercial license are gitignored.
 You can download demo versions though, fully functional.
 - We do not use CDNs since we disable the browser cache during development.

+## Gotchas

+Here a list for wtf avoidance:

+1. Don't use 'selector' as parameter name, its used in `__builtin__` for jquery compat, treat it like a reserved word.
+1. Nested classes are not supported, to get the effect define them outside and reference them via params in your parent class
+1. Decorators not supported in the annotation style way but see [here](https://github.com/JdeH/Transcrypt/issues/92) how its done - and better